burkeazbill/DimensionQuestDotFiles/Starship/README.md

-# Prompt installation
+# Theme Name: DimensionQuest-Rainbow

-## Theme Name: DimensionQuest-Rainbow
+## Prompt installation

-If you wish to use the prompt configuration I have here, simply copy the starship.toml to your home directory under the .config folder.
+If you wish to use the prompt configuration I have here, simply copy the .config/starship/starship.toml to your home directory under the .config folder.
+If you wish to keep your starship.toml in a subdirectory of .config (or anywhere else), you'll need to export an environment variable before enabling starship as per the [Config File Location Documentation](https://starship.rs/config/).

 Please read on below to see some examples of the features implemented in this font configuration.